Wi-Fi 7: The Ultimate Guide to the Latest Wi-Fi Standard

 In the meanwhile, the question remains for manufacturers: what are your ACTUAL requirements in designing Wi-Fi into your device?
 Wi-Fi 6E in particular brings many of the critical features that enable higher throughput and better power management: better QAM, target wake time, BSS coloring, OFDMA to reduce wasted space in Wi-Fi frames, and more.

-Ezurio believes our line of Sona Wi-Fi 6/6E modules and our Veda SL917 Wi-Fi 6 NCP and SoC Modules provide a range of features and performance points that give OEMs ultimate design choice for a Wi-Fi module that meets every need.
+Ezurio has a roadmap to Wi-Fi 7 and currently offers a line of Sona Wi-Fi 6/6E modules and Veda SL917 Wi-Fi 6 NCP and SoC Modules.
+They provide a range of features and performance points that give OEMs ultimate design choice for a Wi-Fi module that meets every need.

 Frequently Asked Questions